John Pilger: The War You Don't See (2010)

 The subject of The War You Don't See is the role of the media in making war.
 It concentrates on the wars in Iraq and Afghanistan and Israel's occupation of the Palestinian territories.
 It begins with the Collateral Murder video leaked by Chelsea Manning and released by WikiLeaks.
 In an interview, Julian Assange describes WikiLeaks as an organisation that gives power to 'conscientious objectors' within 'power systems'.
-The documentary contends that the CIA uses intelligence to manipulate public opinion and that the media collude by following the official line.
+The documentary contends that the media far from acting as the fourth estate – instead uncritically reports the official line and spin from governments and in turn delivers propaganda over journalism.
 During the documentary Pilger states that "propaganda relies on us in the media to aim its deceptions not at a far away country but at you at home".